-Phrase is a localization platform with support for many types of resource files used in the most popular platforms and languages.
+Phrase is a localization platform supporting a large number of resource file formats used in the most popular platforms and languages.
 It detects keys, values, and descriptions.
 Where appropriate, it can also help translators handle pluralization.

 Phrase is a localization platform created for the unique needs of software developers.
 In a preparatory internationalization step, developers pull all displayable text out of their code and store it in a so-called resource or localization file.